testingisdocumenting/blog/blog-content/entry/protect-your-future-self-by-encapsulating-test-input-preparation.md

 ---
 date: 2020-01-07
 summary: Examples of how to reduce verbosity and brittleness of your tests by encapsulating input preparation
+category: testing
 ---

 # Tests Brittleness and Verbosity slows you down